mckennapsean/dissertation/content/03-framework.md

 be to brainstorm new ideas to solve a specific problem or to test the efficacy of an aspect of my chosen visualization for a specific task.
-By matching a real-world motivation to those specified for each activity in the framework, visualization designers can place themselves within a specific design activity, which helps in choosing appropriate methods and identifying artifacts.
+By matching a real-world motivation to those specified for each activity in the framework, novice visualization designers can place themselves within a specific design activity, which helps in choosing appropriate methods and identifying visualization artifacts.

-Next, **artifacts** are the specific, unique results of a design activity, characterized by which level or levels of the nested model they address.
-There is a close connection of artifacts with **methods**, which are actions or techniques that a designer employs to either generate or evaluate artifacts.
-It is the application of methods to the broad space of all visualization design options, particularly methods for evaluation, where design decisions are made.
+Next, visualization **artifacts** are the specific, unique results of a design activity, characterized by which level or levels of the nested model they address.
+There is a close connection of artifacts with design **methods**, which are actions or techniques that a designer employs to either generate or evaluate artifacts.
+It is the application of methods to the broad space of all visualization design options, particularly methods for evaluation, where design **decisions** are made.

 We highlight two distinct kinds of methods used in each design activity:
-*generative* versus *evaluative*.
+_generative_ versus _evaluative_.
 Generative methods are largely meant to be divergent and create many artifacts, such as methods for brainstorming [@Maiden2007; @Howard2008] or increasing creativity [@Maiden2004b;
 @Goodwin2013a].
 Evaluative methods, on the other hand, are convergent and filter